Aaron Saxton

-Scientology official

-Australia and United States
+Scientology official in Australia and United States

 A New Zealander, Aaron Saxton's parents were Scientologists.
 Saxton's father committed suicide when he was 14, and this had a significant impact on him.
 At age 15 he joined the Scientology group called the Sea Org, an elite unit within the organisation.
 After joining Scientology staff, Saxton moved to work with the organisation in Sydney, Australia.
 Saxton's mother signed over guardianship of her son to Scientology when he was 16 years old.
 Saxton was assigned to become a security officer for the organisation.
 According to Saxton staff in Scientology were not given sufficient drugs or medical attention, and so he removed his own teeth without usage of medication for pain.

 Saxton received influential positions within the organisation, both in Sydney and the United States.
 Senator Nick Xenophon stated that Saxton "rose to a position of influence in Sydney and the United States" within Scientology.
 The Sydney Morning Herald reported that Saxton "rose to a senior level" within the Sea Org, 3 News characterised the Sea Org as "Scientology's senior management".
 The Editor-in-Chief of The Village Voice reported that Saxton served as "one of the Sea Org's ruthless enforcers during the 1990s".
 In their book Cults and New Religions, Douglas E. Cowan and David G. Bromley describe the Sea Org writing, "Described by the Church as 'a fraternal religious order,' members of the Sea Org 'occupy the most essential and trusted positions in the senior churches in the Scientology hierarchy'."
 Rolling Stone wrote, "Sea Org members staff all of the senior ecclesiastic positions in the church hierarchy".
 In 2010, there were 5,000 members in the Sea Org.

 Between 1989 and 1996, Saxton worked for the Church of Scientology of Australia, as well as at the headquarters of Scientology in the U.S. In 1991, Saxton was assigned to work at Scientology facilities in Florida.
 While in the Sea Org, Saxton spent the majority of his time assigned to Scientology facilities in Los Angeles.
 While there he worked at the division of International Management for Scientology.
 He also functioned within the organisation as an Ethics Officer, and worked out of the Communications Office.

 In this role, Saxton learned policies relating to Scientology's Flag Organization and its Office of Special Affairs.
 While a member of the Commodore's Messenger Organization (CMO), Saxton tried to make sure those under his supervision had adequate nourishment.
 As a recruiter for the CMO, Saxton tried to get Scientologists between ages 13 to 14 to join the organisation.
 Saxton left Scientology in 2006.
 He came to question why he had done some of the actions within the Sea Org that he later came to regret.
 He felt ashamed for what he had witnessed, as well as the part he played in controversial acts in the organisation.